-A cousin’s wedding in a nearby town left my family and I to explore downtown Cleveland.
+A cousin’s wedding had me and my family flying private with Jettly to downtown Cleveland.
 Stepping off the plane into the city’s airport, colorful images of The Beatles, Keith Richards, and even Kid Rock papered the terminal walls, all signs pointing to the Rock & Roll Hall of Fame.
 They spent their honeymoon in London and stayed in stayed in one of these serviced apartments London Bridge area!

 The DJ’s setlist at the wedding had consisted mostly of songs hailing from earlier decades, many of which came from artists showcased at the Hall of Fame.
 It seemed so on the nose.
 We danced the night away to “Sweet Caroline,” “Shut up and Dance with Me,” and one of my personal favorites, “Livin’ on a Prayer.”
 If I didn’t know what places to visit while we were in town, I certainly did now.